Exploring Mount Neverest: Solution of the problem

 If you look at the above algorithm, then one thing immediately strikes: it would have been nicer if the circuit would have been 160 kilometers, with a unit distance of 32 kilometers a day.
 Dudeney only considered solutions from which the eating and turning points were a multiple of 5 miles.
 This is however impossible for a solution of $22 \frac 9{16}$ days (for $\frac{20}5 \cdot 22 \frac 9{16}$ is not integral).

-If professor Walkingholme must start at dawn, then the extra $\frac78$ days must be used to increase the points where boxes are dumped in part A for use in part C. Nightvid Cole found a solution of $23 \frac13$ days in this context, but again, parts A and B are not optimal.
-The following optimal solution not only has ugly positions, but also both part A and part B are partially done on the first day.
+In Dudeney's solution, we counted $11\frac12$ miles for part B by allowing Professor Walkinghome to start on a specific moment during the day.
+But if Professor Walkinghome must start at dawn on some day, then this does not work.
+With the above solution, $17\frac12$ miles are wasted on the first day.
+One can use these miles to increase the points where boxes are dumped in part A for use in part C. Nightvid Cole found a solution of $23 \frac13$ days in this context, but again, parts A and B are not optimal.
+So I optimized parts A and B again, which resulted in the following solution, a solution that turned out to be optimal later on.